 NOTE: If the root account expires, there will be no supported method in the appliance to re-instate the root password!

-On the VCVA you can easily change password expiration from the Admin tab of the VAMI interface or by using the chage utility at the command line.
+On the VCSA you can easily change password expiration from the Admin tab of the VAMI interface or by using the chage utility at the command line.
 My VMware colleague, William Lam, has written about this issue.
 Follow him on Twitter for more info.
 For the other VMware Hardened Virtual Appliances, see the instructions below.

 To meet the compliance standard of the STIG, user accounts should be set to 60 days, and service accounts can be set to 365 days.
-All VMware Hardened Virtual Appliances are set to create accounts with a 60 day password expiry by default with the exception of VMware vCenter Virtual Appliance (VCVA) which is set to 90 days.
+All VMware Hardened Virtual Appliances are set to create accounts with a 60 day password expiry by default with the exception of VMware vCenter Virtual Appliance (VCSA) which is set to 90 days.
 On most VMware Hardened Virtual Appliances, the root account is set to a 365 day password expiry.

 As root, run the following command to check the password expiry of all accounts: